 Targeted Inhibition of the HGF/c-Met Pathway by Merestinib Augments the Effects of Albumin-Bound Paclitaxel in Gastric Cancer

-Introduction: Combination chemotherapy regimens are commonly used to treat gastric adenocarcinoma (GAC), but the median survival time remains less than one year.
+Background and Hypothesis: Combination chemotherapy regimens are commonly used to treat gastric adenocarcinoma (GAC), but the median survival time remains less than one year.
 Nab-paclitaxel has demonstrated high antitumor activity in previous GAC studies.
 Many growth factors and their receptors are overexpressed in GAC and have been implicated in its pathophysiology.
 We hypothesize that merestinib, a small-molecule inhibitor targeting c-Met, Axl, and DDR1/2 pathways, will have significant antitumor effects and will enhance the response to nab-paclitaxel in GAC preclinical models.

-Methods: In vitro proliferation and protein expression were assessed using WST-1 and immunoblot assays.
+Project Methods: In vitro proliferation and protein expression were assessed using WST-1 and immunoblot assays.
 Subcutaneous xenografts of MKN-45 and SNU-1 cell lines were implanted in mice to study tumor growth inhibition.
 Immunohistochemistry was performed to examine intratumor proliferation and microvessel density.

 Results: In vitro assays showed that nab-paclitaxel and merestinib decreased cell proliferation in all three cell lines, with an additive effect in combination.
 Reduction in cell proliferation at low doses of nab-paclitaxel (10 nM), merestinib (100 nM), and their combination was 87%, 82%, and 94% (MKN-45 cell line, high phospho-c-Met expression), 59%, 50%, and 82% (SNU-1 cell line, low phospho-c-Met expression), and 53%, 19%, and 66% in gastric fibroblasts.
 Immunoblot analysis of merestinib treated MKN-45 cells revealed increased expression of apoptotic proteins and decreased expression of phospho-c-Met, phospho-EGFR, phospho-IGF-1R, phospho-ERK, and phospho-AKT.
 In gastric fibroblasts, merestinib decreased phospho-ERK and increased apoptotic protein expression.
 Phospho-c-Met and phospho-EGFR were not detected in SNU-1 immunoblots; however, phospho-ERK, phospho-VEGFR, and apoptotic protein expression increased after treatment.
 In MKN-45 xenografts, net tumor growth in control, nab-paclitaxel, merestinib, and combination groups was 503 mm3, 115 mm3, 91 mm3, and -9.7 mm3.
 Immunohistochemistry analysis of tumor cell proliferation and microvessel density corroborated tumor growth study results.